WetHat/rss-tracker/test-vault/RSS/reference/Python Morsels/Unnecessary else statements.md

 >
 > 1. [A function where both `if` and `else` return](https://www.pythonmorsels.com/unnecessary-else-statements/#a-function-where-bo⋯

 🔗Read article [online](https://www.pythonmorsels.com/unnecessary-else-statements/).
-For other items in this feed see [[../Python Morsels|Python Morsels]].
+For other items in this feed see [[Python Morsels]].
-Python Morsels

 - [ ] [[Unnecessary else statements]]
 - - -
 When your function ends in an `else` block with a `return` statement in it, should you remove that `else`?